lsds/sgx-spark/SgxREADME.md

 ## Build modified Hadoop

 You need to have Google Protocol Buffers 2.5 installed (see https://stackoverflow.com/a/29799354/2273470).
-Then:
+Note that these instructions are for Arch Linux.
+For Ubuntu 16.04, you'll need to remove the existing protoc installed by default (version 2.6.1) and when running configure for 2.5.0, don't specify the prefix flag.

 `sgx-spark/hadoop-2.6.5-src# mvn package -DskipTests`